 - c.
-Optionally, copy all or unrecoverable data stored in HDFS to a local file system or to a backup instance of HDFS. - d.
-Optionally, repeat the steps 3 (a) through 3 (c) and compare the results with the previous run to ensure the state of the file system remained unchanged. - 4.
-As HDFS user, execute the following command to save namespace:
+Copy all or unrecoverable data stored in HDFS to a local file system or to a backup instance of HDFS. - d.
+Optionally, repeat the steps 3 (a) through 3 (c) and compare the results with the previous run to verify that the state of the file system remains unchanged. - 4.
+As an HDFS user, execute the following command to save namespace:

-'''
+''' su $HDFS_USER

-hadoop dfsadmin -safemode enter hadoop dfsadmin -saveNamespace
+hadoop dfsadmin -safemode enter

-'''
+hadoop dfsadmin -saveNamespace '''

 - 5. Copy the following checkpoint files into a backup directory: - dfs.name.dir/edits - dfs.name.dir/image/fsimage - 6.
-Stop the HDFS service.
-Ensure all the HDP services in the cluster are completely stopped at this point. - 7.
-If upgrading Hive, ensure that you back up the Hive database. - 8.
-For SUSE, you must uninstall before updating the repo file.
-The instructions to uninstall HDP are provided here. - 9.
-For RHEL/CentOS, use one of the following options to upgrade HDP: - Option I: - a.
-Uninstall HDP using the instructions provided here. - b.
-Install HDP using the instructions provided here. - Option II: Update the repo using the instructions provided here.
+Stop the HDFS service using the instructions provided here.
+Verify that all the HDP services in the cluster are stopped. - 7.
+If you are upgrading Hive, back up the Hive database. - 8.
+Configure the local repositories.

-10.Configure the local repositories.